-Twenty-six of the twenty-seven inmates interviewed recalled receiving both the initial PREA orientation upon arrival and the comprehensive orientation during the Admission & Orientation process.
-All inmates also acknowledged the zero-tolerance policy on sexual abuse sexual harassment and the various ways to report such incidents.
-When questioned about third party reporting, thirty-one of the twenty-seven inmates interviewed acknowledged how to submit a third-party report.
-In addition, several of the inmates referred to the PREA bulletins posted throughout the facility or utilizing TRULINCS as each contain the directions on how to submit a third-party report.
+All twenty-six inmates interviewed recalled receiving both the initial PREA orientation upon arrival and the comprehensive orientation during the Admission & Orientation process.
+Each inmate also acknowledged the zero-tolerance policy on sexual abuse sexual harassment and the various ways to report such incidents.
+When questioned about third party reporting, all twenty-six inmates interviewed acknowledged how to submit a third-party report.
+In addition, several of the inmates referred to the PREA bulletins posted throughout the facility or utilizing TRULINCS as each contain directions on how to submit a third-party report.